Image

 1. Actual Possession: This means that you had actual physical possession of a drug, whether in your hand, pocket, car, etc.

-Missouri law requires the prosecution to demonstrate that you knowingly possessed or distributed the drugs.
-If evidence shows you were unaware of their presence—such as drugs being planted or left in your possession unknowingly—we can argue that you lacked the requisite knowledge to be held accountable.
+The state must prove that you knowingly possessed or distributed the drugs.
+If there’s no evidence you were aware of the drugs—such as if they were planted or unknowingly left in your home or vehicle—our team can argue that you lacked the required knowledge to establish possession or distribution.

 For evidence to hold up in court, its handling must follow a documented and uninterrupted chain of custody.
 Any mistakes in how evidence is collected, transported, or stored can result in its exclusion.
 This is especially critical in drug crimes and DWI/DUI cases throughout the Caldwell County, MO area.

-Claiming Duress or Coercion
+Duress or Coercion Defense

 If you were forced to commit a drug crime under threat of harm, we may use duress as a defense to challenge your culpability.
 Similarly, if you faced an immediate threat of bodily harm and no alternative means, your lawyer can claim coercion occurred.